Baby is allergic to diapers: what should I do?

 How to recognize a diaper allergy?

-An allergy is when the immune system overreacts to foreign substances in the body, known as allergens.
+An allergy is when the body's immune system overreacts to foreign substances, called allergens.
 There are several types of allergy (food, respiratory, drug and contact), leading to inflammatory reactions, often localized.

 Redness, irritation and itching

-If, when you change your baby, you notice that he or she has a rash on several areas, such as the bottom, tummy, lower back or thighs, that is not usual, it could be san allergy.
+If, when you change your baby's diaper, you notice that he or she has red patches on areas such as the bottom, tummy, lower back or thighs, which are not usual, it could be an allergy.

 Itching can easily make your baby nervous and irritable.
-It can make him wake up at night, cry when he is changed or touched , etc...
+It can make him wake up at night, cry when he's being changed or touched , etc.

 Scales and red patches

-If the red patches are accompanied by itching on the seat, and the appearance of the patches is rather rough, this may suggest eczema.
+If the red patches are accompanied by itching in the seat area, and the appearance of the patches is rather rough, this may suggest eczema.
 If, on the other hand, the red patches are associated with itchless scales, it's more likely to be a case of psoriasis of the diaper area.
 This is a skin inflammation caused by excessive renewal of epidermal cells.
 The keratinocytes (self-renewing cells) don't have enough time to eliminate themselves, leading to an accumulation of scales.

 Papules, vesicles and pustules